 And they are becoming more and more popular, particularly Crossfit.

-Niche training facilities are on the up as well, so the client base, although not the size of a commercial gym, is decent enough.
+Niche training facilities are also on the up, so the client base, although not the size of a commercial gym, is decent enough.

 Certainly, there is scope to start working in the industry in gyms such as these.